Embracing Frizz: Loving the Hair You’re Born With

-There are many products on the market that claim they can eliminate frizz, and many more products emerge each year claiming they’re the latest trend in frizz control.
-The truth is, most of these products do exactly the same whether you spend $5 or $20.
-One of the main causes of frizz is humidity.
-Women with naturally curly hair suffer from frizz the most; however, women with straight hair struggle with it as well.
-This type of frizz is often referred as flyaways.
+There are countless products on the market that promise to eliminate frizz, with new “miracle” solutions appearing every year.
+The truth is, most of these products work in very similar ways, whether you spend five dollars or twenty.
+One of the primary causes of frizz is humidity.
+Women with naturally curly hair tend to struggle with it the most, but those with straight hair experience it too, often in the form of flyaways.

-Although straightening was time-consuming, it enabled me to hide the frizz and avoid the agonizing tangles.
-Funny thing is that when I wore it curly, with frizz, tangles and all, I felt different.
-I found myself receiving more compliments with the “crazy hair” than when I wore it straight.
-I was often asked if I had a perm, and most women wished they had hair like mine.
-Go figure.
-I guess it’s true that you always want what you can’t have.
+Straightening was time-consuming, but it allowed me to hide the frizz and escape the painful tangles.
+Ironically, when I wore my hair curly, frizz, tangles, and all, I felt different.
+I received far more compliments with my “crazy hair” than I ever did when it was straight.
+People often asked if I had a perm, and many women told me they wished they had hair like mine.
+It just goes to show, you often want what you don’t have.

-The last thing is attitude: change your attitude about your hair, accept it, love it, and have fun with it.
-Many women pay a lot of money for what you’ve already been blessed with.
+Above all, attitude matters.
+Change how you think about your hair.
+Accept it, love it, and have fun with it.
+Many women spend a lot of money trying to achieve what you’ve already been blessed with.

 Rosa